metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 **JAVASCRIPT HELPERS**

+There is one javascript function available to all user-specified callbacks:

+- `getAllChildren(anHtmlElement)` : it returns
-There is one javascript function which can be called from any of the callbacks as `getAllChildren(anHtmlElement)`.
-It returns back an array of HTML elements which are the children (at any depth) of the given `anHtmlElement`.
+back an array of HTML elements which are the children (at any depth) of the given `anHtmlElement`.